Sedation Dentistry FAQs – Oklahoma City, OK

-At the Oklahoma City dental office of Joe Isaacson, DDS, our team goes the extra mile to provide dental care in a safe and comfortable dental office environment.
-Our team members are dedicated to helping patients feel welcome and comfortable during every dental office appointment.
-Additionally, we offer a range of sedation dentistry options for those patients with dental phobias or sensitive teeth, gums, and gag reflex.
-Whatever your dental care needs, we’re happy to offer sedation dentistry options to keep you completely comfortable.
-On this page, you’ll find some answers to sedation dentistry frequently asked questions, but please don’t hesitate to call our team to find out more.
+At the Oklahoma City dental office of Joe Isaacson, DDS, our team goes the extra mile to provide dental care in a safe and comfortable office environment.
+We’re dedicated to helping patients feel welcome and comfortable during every dental office appointment.
+Additionally, we offer a range of sedation dentistry options for those patients with dental phobias or sensitive gag reflexes.
+On this page, you’ll find some answers to sedation dentistry’s most frequently asked questions, but please don’t hesitate to call our team to find out more.
 We look forward to hearing from you soon.

 What Types of Sedation are Available?